Wayne Alexander (boxer)

 Wayne Alexander (born 17 July 1973) is a British former professional boxer who competed from 1995 to 2006.
 He challenged once for the WBO light middleweight title in 2001.
 At regional level, he held the British light middleweight title from 2000 to 2001 and the EBU European light middleweight title in 2002.

 Amateur Highlights

 Alexander won the 1994 Amateur Boxing Association British light-middleweight title, when boxing out of the Lynn ABC.
-Thes ABA final was shown on BBC1 Sports Night with the late Harry Carpenter commentating.
+The ABA final was shown on BBC1 Sports Night with the late Harry Carpenter commentating.